The Invisible Enemy

 The list of effects for this story also includes a lot of ambitious superimposed beams and flashes.
 The most well done of these are the flashes of "lightning" that accompany each transfer of infection, which are almost always perfectly lined up, adding a credibility to each of the actors who gets taken over.
 Many one-off flashes like the one accompanying the Doctor's impromptu connection of two ganglia within his own brain are also superbly done.
 K9's laser blasts are not yet up to standard, in look or in sound, but he does at least get a half-decent visual red beam and a sound effect that matches the visuals fairly well.
 His very first shot embarrassingly seems to hit his assailant in the groin, until the man in pain grabs his knee instead.
 Ooops.

 Perhaps the most disappointing beam effect is the one most used in the story - that of regular hand weapon fire.
 In theory, the red diamond flashing on the beams' targets beats many of the simplistic blobs of the late Jon Pertwee era and early Hinchcliffe era, without outdoing the outstanding white-star effects of "The Deadly Assassin" (story no. 88).
 But directors of those past stories were usually much better at getting literately clear footage to go behind the effect.
 In this story, there are too many beam effects shots needed, and not enough time for the director and his crew to line them all up properly.
 The corridor battles are the worst for this, in large part because they were the last segments taped for the story and suffered from the fact that time had run right out on the production schedule.
 The camera script went out the window, as a mad dash ensued to rush through and get some version of all the remaining required scenes into the can.
-Very disorganized, and it shows, but better than not completeing the story, as "Shada" (story no. 109) will attest to some two years later.
+Very disorganized, and it shows, but better than not completing the story, as "Shada" (story no. 109) will attest to some two years later.

 Anyway, one is left to look at red diamonds flashing all over the place in these sequences, having little to do with the lines of fire they were intended to represent, while the cast shake their flat-nosed handguns at each other clumsily with appallingly uncareful aim.
-As much of a superimposition advocate as I am, I'm prepared to say that flash-charge props à la "The Monster of Peladon" (story no. 73) or "Planet of Evil" (story no. 81), sans red diamonds, would probably have provided a more effective result, but who knew in advance how desperately far behind schedule things would get?
+As much of a superimposition advocate as I am, I'm prepared to say that flash-charge props à la "The Monster of Peladon" (story no. 73) or "Planet of Evil" (story no. 81), without the red diamonds, would probably have provided a more effective result, but who knew in advance how desperately far behind schedule things would get?

 Things fare a bit better as the action moves to the hospital reception area and back to Titan base for the conclusion, as these sequences were taped earlier when the crew still had time to do things right.
 The K9 prop is perhaps a little more out of control during this phase, but with a little tow from the Doctor's scarf, which doesn't seem too much a strain on credulity, he does all right in the end.
+It seems a bit silly for Leela and K9 to run out of ammunition so soon after landing on Titan, but then again, K9 was designed as a medical research aid, not a soldier, something easily forgotten in view of his role in later Doctor Who adventures.

 Contact Has Been Gargled